Can the city of Brotherly Love also be the city for people who love stargazing? Yes, it turns out!

 Can You See the Milky Way in Philadelphia?

 As is the case in all major cities, it’s virtually impossible to see the Milky Way from within Philly’s downtown core.
 The light pollution in Philadelphia is too strong to allow you a good view of the Milky Way.
-If you’re keen to see our galactic neighborhood head to one of the two-hour destinations we highlighted above.
+If you’re keen to see our galactic neighborhood head to one of the two-hour destinations I highlighted above.

 Best Times of Year to Go Stargazing in Philadelphia